promisinghan/Week1/README.md

 #  Week1 project

-## Week1 projectis going to be here.
+## Week1 project is going to be here.

 `python`